88-degrees/Book-of-Changes/appendix05s1.md

 <a name="fn_295"></a>[430:X](#fr_295) Chapter X has been discussed in the Introduction.
 Let it simply be added here, that the account which it does give of the formation of the six subsidiary trigrams is inconsistent with their gradual rise from the mutual imposition of the undivided and divided lines.

-<a name="fn_296"></a>[432:XI](#fr_296) Chapter XI may be made to comprehend all the paragraphs from the 15th to the end, and shows how universally the ideas underlying the `I Ching` are diffused through the world of nature.
+<a name="fn_296"></a>[432:XI](#fr_296) Chapter XI may be made to comprehend all the paragraphs from the 15th to the end, and shows how universally the ideas underlying the [Yì Jīng](https://en.wikipedia.org/wiki/I_Ching) are diffused through the world of nature.
 The quality of the several trigrams will be found with more or less of truth, and with less or more of fancy, in the objects mentioned in connexion with them.
 More needs not to be said on the chapter than has been done in the Introduction.